What We Manage in Alaska

 • 800 mile-long pipeline from Prudhoe Bay to Valdez

-For over 40 years, BLM-Alaska has overseen the largest title transfer program in the Federal government involving the transfer of over 150 million acres of Federal lands.
+For more than 50 years, BLM-Alaska has overseen the largest title transfer program in the Federal government involving the transfer of over 150 million acres of Federal lands.

 The Trans-Alaska Pipeline and the Koyukuk River paralleling the Dalton Highway, Alaska, photo by Bob Wick, BLM